Safety on Exiting the School

 - Dogs, on a leash or not, are not permitted on the School Grounds

-- Unfortunately dog fouling on the school grounds has become a problem in recent weeks.
+- Unfortunately dog fouling on the school grounds has become a problem.
 Kildare County Council Litter Warder has been notified of the problem.
-So please remember, scoop the poop of run the risk of a fine.
+So please remember, scoop the poop or run the risk of a fine.

 - For hygiene reasons, towels are not provided in the children’s bathrooms.
 We remind parents to provide each child with a small hand towel (a face cloth should suffice).
 This should be kept in the child’s school bag in a small plastic bag or wash bag and should not be shared with anyone else.
 Please ensure that the towel is changed and washed regularly